DeathlyMade/VR-Project/README.md

 2. Install dependencies that are required by the notebooks

-3. Download the dataset from the source specified and put them in required directories
+3. Download the dataset from the source specified and put it in required directories

 4. Run the scripts:

-   Note: Part A and B, as well as Part C and D are in separate notebooks as seen from the directory structure of the project.
+   Note: Parts A and B, as well as Part C and D are in separate notebooks as seen from the directory structure of the project.

    They can be run all at once or one at a time to see partial results.